Huge spike in migrants trying to make perilous journey to Europe

 Since the announcement, police started detaining migrants and refugees.

-The International Organization for Migration’s (IOM) spokesperson in Turkey Lana Walsh said the group's workers, who operate alongside the coast guard, have noticed an increase in migrants rescued in recent weeks.
+The International Organization for Migration’s (IOM) spokesperson in Turkey Lanna Walsh said the group's workers, who operate alongside the coast guard, have noticed an increase in migrants rescued in recent weeks.

 “Our teams that do work on the ground observed that many of the migrants trying to cross over last weekend… originated in Istanbul,” Walsh said.